Levitating (song): Reception

 The staff of DIY labelled the "Levitating" music video "glitzy and glam", and noted its Studio 54 aesthetic.
 For the Gay Times, Sam Damshenas praised Lipa's "intergalactic disco diva" role.
 Katrina Rees of CelebMix named the video "futuristic," while Idolators Mike Wass pointed out its blockbuster production.
 In Vogue, Susan Devaney compared Lipa's custom Versace dress to that of previous outfits worn by Paris Hilton and Kendall Jenner.
 The magazine later placed the video among the "Most-Stylish Music Videos of 2020" list.
 Writing for Billboard, Heran Mamo called the video "luxe," while Hypebeasts Clara Malley viewed it as "a Great Gatsby-meets-disco twist."
 In Rolling Stone, Claire Shaffer noted the visual's Milky Way themes and imagery.

 On 5 April 2022, the music video garnered 500 million views on YouTube.
-As of 2025, it has received over a billion views.
+As of October 2025, it has received a billion views, making it Lipa's second music video to achieve this milestone.